directus/directus/docs/reference/api/rest/collections.md

 Whether or not this collection is treated as a singleton.

 `translations` **array**\
-How this collection is displayed in the different languages in the Admin App.
+How this collection's name is displayed in the different languages in the Admin App.

 `archive_field` **string**\
 What field in the collection holds the archived state.